isomerpages/moe-bendemeersec/_secondary-1-posting/Welcome.md

 ---

-Please see the following for online registration, purchase of books and uniforms and other relevant information.
+Please click the links on the left for online registration, reporting details for first day of school and other relevant information.

-### **1) E-Registration (23rd Dec 2023, 9am to 26th Dec 2022, 11:59pm)**

-E-Registration is for all newly posted students. <br>
-The online registration will open from **Thu 21st Dec 2023, 9am to Tue, 26th Dec 2023, 11:59pm**. <br>

-Please assist in filling up the following form <a target="_blank" href="https://go.gov.sg/sec1registration">https://go.gov.sg/sec1registration</a> to complete the Secondary 1 registration process with in the time allocated.

-Students **do not** need to report to their posted secondary schools after receiving the posting results.

-Information will be provided via the school website and parents who are onboard Parents Gateway (PG) will also receive instructions by the afternoon of the release of the posting results.
+For more information on the 2024 Secondary One Posting, please refer to this MOE <a target="_blank" href="https://www.moe.gov.sg/secondary/s1-posting/results">webpage</a>.

+If you have any questions, do drop us a note at bendemeer_ss@moe.edu.sg.